EricssonResearch/Multicast-OSCOAP/draft-tiloca-core-multicast-oscoap.md

 Although this is NOT RECOMMENDED by this specification, it is possible to avoid digital signatures of group messages and provide only their group authentication as follows.

-* In every Security Context ({{sec-context}}): the Common Context has the "Counter signature algorithm" field set to NULL; the Sender Context does not include the asymmetric key pair associated to the endpoint; each Recipient Contexts does not include the public key associated to the respective endpoint.
+* In every Security Context ({{sec-context}}): the Common Context has the "Counter signature algorithm" field set to NULL; the Sender Context does not include the key pair associated to the endpoint; each Recipient Contexts does not include the public key associated to the respective endpoint.

-* When encoding the Object-Security option of a group message ({{sec-cose-object}}), the sixth least significant bit of the first byte is set to 0, to indicate that the "cs" parameter including the counter signature of the COSE object is not present.
+* When encoding the Object-Security option of a group message ({{sec-cose-object}}), the sixth least significant bit of the first byte is set to 0, to indicate that the "countersign" parameter including the counter signature of the COSE object is not present.

 * No counter signature is computed when securing a multicast request ({{ssec-protect-request}}) or a unicast response ({{ssec-protect-response}}), while no counter signature is verified upon receiving a multicast request ({{ssec-verify-request}}) or a unicast response ({{ssec-verify-response}}).